-First broadcast June 8th, Inside Track #20 is now available for listening in the Mixcloud player below.
-This show featured the song, Rip It Up, by Orange Juice.
+First broadcast June 29th, Inside Track #23 is now available for listening in the Mixcloud player below.
+This show featured Michael Fallon being compared to Bumble of Oliver Twist.

 Listen to the show (to download right-click and save as…)

 The show began with revelations of more Tory election cheating, courtesy of an undercover investigation by Channel 4 News.
 Secret footage clearly proves campaigning laws were broken, though the prospect of any action being taken looks, as ever, remote.